-Once he consulted the prophet Elisha, this latter recommended him to go and wash in the Jordan River in order to heal.
-So, he did and he was healed.
-As he realized that he was healed, he went back to the prophet and brought him gifts as a sign of his gratitude.

-Though Elisha refused to accept the gifts, with a full heart Naaman confessed the uniqueness of the God of Israel and pledged to worship only him.
+It described also the healing that happened when Elisha recommended him to go and wash in the Jordan River.
+It shows how from that washing he was healed and went back to the prophet and brought him gifts as a sign of his gratitude.
+It equally shows the refusal of the prophet to accept the gifts and the confession of the uniqueness of the God of Israel and his worship by Naaman.